greg/objser/spec.md

 ### Integers

-Integer formats beginning with `int` are signed integers in 2's complement form.
+Integer formats beginning with `int` are signed integers in 2's complement form, stored with **little-endian** byte ordering.
 Formats beginning with `uint` are unsigned integers starting at 0.

 	+int6: unsigned, clear the first bit to obtain the value
 	 --------